changer/cmsplugin-twitter/readme.md

 [![Build Status](https://travis-ci.org/vinitcool76/cmsplugin-twitter.png?branch=master)](https://travis-ci.org/vinitcool76/cmsplugin-twitter)

-Twitter recently dropped support for v1.0 of it's REST API.
-Since this was used in DjangoCMS.
-All of the installation which used this plugin broke.
+Twitter recently dropped support for v1.0 of its REST API.
+Since this was used in DjangoCMS, all of the installations which used this plugin broke.
 Hence, this is an attempt to create a similar plugin using widgets.